Our group’s motto: We are all smart and kind, don’t distinguish yourself by being otherwise.

 For more resources on Kindness in Science, see the links below:

-“Should we steer clear of the winner-takes-all approach?” by Kendall Powell (Featuring interviews from our own Associate Prof. Tammy Steeves and PhD Candidate Stephanie Galla)
+“Should we steer clear of the winner-takes-all approach?” by Kendal Powell, Nature (Careers Feature, featuring interviews from #ConSERTeam’s A/Prof Tammy Steeves and PhD candidate Stephanie Galla)

 “These labs are remarkably diverse – here’s why they’re winning at science” by Kendal Powell, Nature (News Feature)

 Both individual and structural change will be necessary to enable a diverse science community.
 Examples of how this might be achieved include:

 “Ten simple rules towards healthier research labs” by Fernado T Maestre, PLOS Computational Biology (Editorial)

 “Transforming mentorship in STEM by training scientists to be better leaders” by Amanda K Hund et al., Ecology and Evolution (Category: Academic Practice in Ecology and Evolution)

 “How some men are challenging gender inequity in the lab” by Kendall Powell, Nature (Career Feature)